-18 Historic England Interactive Lidar Map
+Evidence base reference in Appendix 1 Historic England Interactive Lidar Map

 The standing advice18 from Natural England and the Forestry Commission provides additional information on the qualities of buffer zones for designated Ancient Woodland:

 "For ancient woodlands, the proposal should have a buffer zone of at least 15 metres from the boundary of the woodland to avoid root damage (known as the root protection area).
 Where assessment shows other impacts are likely to extend beyond this distance, the proposal is likely to need a larger buffer zone.
 For example, the effect of air pollution from development that results in a significant increase in traffic.